Nepal Trekking Beyond Everest: Annapurna to Mustang 2026

 Distance: 150-180 km (depending on route) Duration: 20-25 days (north and south base camps combined) Highest point: Pangpema Base Camp, 5,143m (north side) Permits: Restricted area permit (10 USD per week), Kanchenjunga Conservation Area Permit (2,000 NPR).
 Licensed guide mandatory.
 Best season: October-November, March-May

-A porter is more valuable than a guide if you have to choose one.
-A porter carries your pack (12-15 kg), freeing you to enjoy the scenery and reducing your physical strain dramatically.
-Many porters also serve as informal guides and can handle basic translation.
+A porter is still worth it beyond the guide.
+Even with a guide, consider hiring a porter.
+A porter carries your pack (12-15 kg), freeing you to enjoy the scenery and reducing physical strain dramatically.
 Porter fees (20-25 USD per day) represent one of the best values in adventure travel.

 You Might Also Like